StHante/expandconfig/README.md

-While (except for these rules) every part can contain even the otherwise special strings `[[`, `]]`, `||`, `((` and `))`, I stronly discourage you to avoid them, because it is rather error-prone because `expandconfig` may not agree with you about what it should do.
+While (except for these rules) every part can contain even the otherwise special strings `[[`, `]]`, `||`, `((` and `))`, I stronly discourage you to use them, because it is rather error-prone.
+Otherwise `expandconfig` may not agree with you on what it should do.

 The asterisk on the comment that something can be repeated as often as you want is due to the fact that expandconfig will not create any